Bhavyaa3005/Gesture-Control-Recognition-UsingAI/README.md

-Gesture Control Recognition Using AI - Virtual Mouse
+Hand Gesture Recognition Using AI - Virtual Mouse

 Introduction
  This project enables gesture-based control of a computer using a webcam.